chrisfcarroll/NotNullable/README.md

 ## `EventualNotNullable<T>`

 This is a three-state version of `NotNullable<T>`.
+The additional third state is the default, uninitialized state of a struct (recall that a struct has a state before any declared constructors are run) and is marked by `IsResolved` being false.
-The additional third state is marked by `IsResolved` being false, and is only true of a default, uninitialized instance.
-Once an instance is constructed with a value, (whether or not the value is null), `IsResolved` will be true, and the value of HasValue and NoValue will indicate whether the contained value is null or not.
+`IsResolved` is only true of a default instance.
+Once the constructor instance is constructed with a value, (whether an actual value or null), `IsResolved` will be true, and the value of `HasValue` and `NoValue` will indicate whether the contained value is null or not.

 ```
 default( NotNullable<T> ) == new NotNullable<T>( null ) // true
 default( EventualNotNullable<T> ) == new EventualNotNullable<T>( null ) // false
 ```

+#### Why not `Maybe<T>`?

+Because people using `Maybe<T>` probably expect it to <a href="https://en.wikipedia.org/wiki/Monad_(functional_programming)#An_example:_Maybe">
+conform to monad rules</a>, which these don't.